papatangosierra/Manga-Scripts-for-Indesign/README.md

 - The scaling percentage is applied based on the current scaling equalling 100%.
 This means if you set a scaling percentage of 80%, then decide that's too small and  re-run the script with a percentage of 90%, the art will get smaller again, because you are specifying a size that's 90% as big as the size that resulted from the first 80% scaling.
 - Because of certain assumptions the script makes, it will not be reliable unless used in conjunction with graphics frames placed using the **Create Master Page Art Frames** script.
 - Depending on the art assets, individual pages may need to have their scaling factor adjusted.
 This script is meant to assist in arriving at a reasonable ballpark figure.
+- Once you have adjusted an art frame manually, its relationship to the A-master art frame is broken and _it will no longer be affected by subsequent adjustments made with this script_.

 ## Guide Placement